Skip to main content

 ×

 Too many public and government organisations are leaving themselves wide open to severe reputational risk by not having a social media strategy or adequate governance structures.
-The wider risks caused by inaction in this area have been highlighted by a recent Belfast Telegraph news story.

 The Main Social Media Risks for Organisations: